 “Shall we go to our spot?”
 I ask her softly.

-“But now, I feel as if we’re the only ones who have come this far,” she says.
+“But now I feel as if we’re the only ones who have come this far,” she says.
 “The rest of the world is sleeping or hiding behind their windows.”

-“It feels like we’ve become the last people in the world,” Shizuko says.
+“We’ve become the last people in the world,” Shizuko says.